 Sophisticated control systems could be a key enabler to the development of economically viable WEC technology.

 The projects below were announced by Paul Wheelhouse MSP, Minister for Business, Innovation and Energy, Scottish Government on September 13th, 2017.
-13 teams will undertake a Stage 1 project.
+13 teams originally entered into the programme at Stage 1.

 The WEACS Project involved research, design and development of a control system that includes high-level supervisory and diagnostic functions, along with low-level, real-time dynamic-control processes.
 WEACS is anticipated to serve as the central nervous system for a wave energy conversion device and would be connected to all systems within the device.View Details